agilepro/software-craftsmanship/docs/Coding/file-path-manipulation.md

 All of this conversion is really silly: a distributed system should pick one format for the entire system, and use that everywhere on Windows, on Linux, and on Solaris.
 The host of a piece of the distributed system does not matter: the entire system always uses forward slash.

-## Don’t use File.pathSeparator
+## Don't use File.pathSeparator

 This is a string provided by Java so that you can write code that checks either for a forward slash, or a backslash.
 This of course tremendously complicates the code that manipulates paths, bloating the code with many lines, and slowing down the operation of such code.

-Don’t use any of these:
+Don't use any of these:

 *   File.PathSeparator
 *   File.pathSeparatorChar